cdtx/rpict3t1_mqtt/README.md

 Deploying the RPICT3T1 shield and puch values to a MQTT broker

+RPICT3T1 is a shield for raspberry pi that uses current transformers to measure the electrical power carrier by a wire.
+Its sold on lechacal.com

 ## Environment installation on RPI

 Install pip for python3